psyanite/crust/README.md

 ## To Do

-* Send email to Joe

-Toaster:
-* DEV DB
+* Upload post on crusts and butter
+* Ensure new photo was uploaded to correct firebase project

+* Update & test butter
+* Update & test crusts

-* PROD DB
+* Fix app

-Crust & Butter:
-* DEV GraphQL endpoint
-* PROD GraphQL endpoint
+* Fix firebase authentication
 * Facebook Login
 * Google Login
+* Uploading review photos
+* Uploading profile pictures
 * Help page on the login/signup page
 * Show private posts, and all posts on the homepage post list on the Admin app